teklynk/twitch_clips_player/README.md

 - Show clip details panel: This will display a panel in the lower third of the overlay that contains details about the clip.
 This can use variables:{channel},{title},{game},{creator_name},{created_at}.

 ## Notes:
+Access is now required if you would like to show clips from channels that you follow or show a message in chat.

 In OBS, set the browser source to: "Shutdown source when not visible" and "Refresh browser when scene becomes active".
 This will prevent the clips player from playing in the background.
 It will also reload/refresh the clips player when the source becomes active.